d-dmytro/scala-web-app/README.md

 This repo contains both, the Scala backend and Next.js frontend parts of the app.
 Both apps include their readmes with instructions.

+This app is not perfect, but it can be used as a base or a reference for getting started with building web services using Scala.